IRIS and the National Research Council (NRC)

 Since 2014, the IRIS Program has continued to make advances in implementing systematic review, and has improved approaches for conducting dose-response analysis to further address recommendations provided by the NAS.
 EPA requested the NAS convene a panel to evaluate these recent advancements and develop a report for EPA.

 During the workshop, the NAS heard from EPA and the public.
 Workshop topics focused on how IRIS has addressed the 2014 NAS recommendations, including approaches for evidence identification, evidence evaluation, and evidence integration, as well as advances in quantitative methods.
-The NAS panel will develop a report based on information presented by EPA at the workshop.
-EPA anticipates receiving a final consensus report from the NAS in Summer 2018.
+The NAS panel has developed a report based on information presented by EPA at the workshop included below:

 IRIS Workshop to Discuss the NRC Recommendations (October 2014)